isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition Planning in SPED Schools.md

 variant: tiptap
 description: Information about the Transition Planning Process at SPED Schools
 ---
-<p>As a student progresses to senior/secondary schooling in a Special Education
+<p>As a student progresses to senior/secondary schooling in Special Education
 (SPED), Transition Planning begins to prepare students and their families for a smooth transition to&nbsp;post-school.
 The transition from school to post-school life can be a challenging time for students with special